 Many times great ideas are there, but most people just don’t see them.
 They are not thinking about them, looking for them or even ready to act on them if they were handed to them on a silver platter.
 In short, they are not prepared or positioned to act on the ideas or learn from good examples.

 Some people accuse successful people of being lucky.
 It is not about luck or being in the right place at the right time.
-It is usually about being prepared and anticipating where to be.
-It is about having an open mind, a willingness to accept a new idea.
+Usually, it is about being prepared and anticipating where to be.
+Also about having an open mind, and a willingness to accept a new idea.
 It is about the opposite of what the above Mark Twain quote says.
 Rather than be annoyed by a good example, successful people relish – even embrace it.

 Wishing you continued success!